saikat-rog/Hack-WiFi/README.md

 Replace < WORDLIST-PATH > with the path of the wordlist downloaded.

 _Now the output is either 'THE KEY IS FOUND' or 'THE KEY IS NOT FOUND'.
 If the key couldn't be found in that particular wordlist, try with a few other wordlists available._
+It is also suggested to go with a BruteForce attack if the key can't be found in wordlists.

 ## Switch to managed mode again from monitor mode:
 ```
 sudo airmon-ng stop wlan0
 ```
-Your Wi-Fi connection is activated now and it is changed to wlan0 from wlan0mon
+Your Wi-Fi connection is activated now and it has been changed to wlan0 from wlan0mon.